Project Area

 Selection of Input Images

 SURE can automatically select the input images that "see" the Project Area if a bounded volume (2D Area + Z range) or a 2D area coupled with a terrain height is specified.
 Furthermore, SURE performs an image masking, such that only pixels that cover the Project Area will be matched.
 This feature ensures only the necessary data is used, minimizing processing time and disk space required.
-Shapefiles with single or multiple polygon features are supported.

 Tiling of Results

 SURE offers customers the option to define a custom tiling scheme, independently of the actual results area.
-For more information on how to define a custom tiling scheme origin and tile size please refer to https://nframes.atlassian.net/wiki/spaces/SKB/pages/828604507/Georeferencing+and+Tiling#Defining-the-Project%27s-Tiling-Scheme.
+For more information on how to define a custom tiling scheme origin and tile size please refer to Georeferencing and Tiling | Defining the Project's Tiling Scheme.

 Best Practice

 It is recommended to define the Project Area whenever possible.
 Thanks to the automatic image selection and image masking feature, a project’s processing time can be significantly reduced.
-Common use-cases include:
+Common use cases include:

-Because the input images will be automatically selected from the full dataset, tests can be performed rapidly on small areas, on full resolution, to find the best parameters and for prompt Quality Inspection.
+Because the input images will be automatically selected from the full dataset, tests can be performed rapidly on small areas, on full resolution, to find the best parameters and for prompt quality inspection.